emptyr1/TypeformParse/README.md

 ### Typeform API

-python script to interact with Typeform api and gets the response in csv format
+python script to interact with Typeform api and gets the response in csv format ( Execute : `python get_data.py`)

 - Uses requests library
 - Takes only completed responses(which can include missing response on some questions)